Protecting Your Home with Title Insurance

-Are you looking for a mortgage?
-We will be glad to assist you!
-Give us a call at 248-644-1200.
+Shopping for a mortgage loan?
+We'll be glad to discuss our mortgage offerings!
+Call us at 248-644-1200.
 Ready to get started?
-Apply Here.
+Apply Now.

 Purchasing a home is probably the single largest investment you will make in your lifetime.
-Before closing on the house, you'll want to know that no individual or entity has a right, lien or claim to the property.
+Before closing on the house, you will want to know that no individual or entity has a right, lien or claim to the property.

-The title company performs an extensive search on the title history of the property.
-The title insurance company can usually identify any title problems and have these problems cleared-up prior to closing.
+The title insurance company performs an extensive search on the title history of the property.
+Through its research, the title company can almost always find any title problems that may arise and clear up these problems prior to closing.

-Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
-Your owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also cover what the title company is responsible for.
-Typically your title insurance will protect you in the following cases:
+Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
+Your title insurance owner's policy will describe the property and outline any recorded limitations on your ownership.
+It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
+Title insurance covers the following:

 - Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
-If this happens, the title company will defend your title at no expense to you.
+If this happens, the title insurance company will defend your title and will cost you nothing.